 This is the act of extracting data from websites either manually or automatically.
 The different methods have different pros and cons.
 Extracting data manually allows for one to gather specific data from a website; however, the extraction is slow and arduous.
 Extracting data automatically is time efficient; however, the data gathered is not as specific as manual scraping.

-scraping is not officially against American Law, some may see it as against the fair use policy to
+scraping is not officially against U.S. law, some may see it as against the fair use policy to

-robot.txt file.
+robots.txt file.
 The

 that shows what types of robots are allowed to visit a website.
+Project Gutenberg's

 One of the main reasons why websites are against scraping as it causes a drain on the server.
 This means if scraping code is written to download books at intervals this may not create a problem for the website.
-Still, one should refer to the websites fair use policy and if possible contact the host.
+Still, one should refer to the website's fair use policy and, if possible, contact the host.

 Scraping against the terms of a website can have negative repercussions.
 This could include 'crawler traps' hidden in the website so that algorithms get caught out when trying to scrape.
 There may also be an IP blocker, which prevents a certain IP from accessing the website.
 This would be a large problem as we wouldn't be able to do any scraping (including manual scraping) if this were to occur.